-For run of the mill sites, ReactJS is probably a bit too complex, but if your site is more like an application then ReactJS would be the way to go.
+For run of the mill sites, ReactJS is probably a bit too complex, but if your site is more like an application then ReactJS is the way to go.
 We use ReactJS for all sites which are split into front- and back- end.

 Any ReactJS web-site will in effect be a complete re-write and you really have to use ReactJS as a sort of `IDE` in association with `npm`.
 Don't despair as ReactJS [with npm] can/should be able to use all your favourite solutions [even jQuery though not for DOM stuff].

 What this means in real terms is that all of the awesome libraries that you might be used to, e.g. mapbox, moment, chart etc. can all be used seamlessly within your ReactJS App because they all have `NPM modules`.
 ReactJS is also the backbone of React-Native [true apps] so if you are looking for a consistent desktop/app platform then this is the way to go.
 Just as a side-note, ReactJS is NOT NodeJS and while there are some similarities [JS] and the two work well together, think of ReactJS as a client platform and NodeJS as server-side.
 We actually use/prefer PHP/Laravel APIs instead.